Goodwill, city team up on housing plan for chronically homeless

 Goodwill Northern Michigan is seeking to bridge a year long gap in funding for East Bay Flats, an apartment building on Munson Avenue that it bought in November, Vogel said.

-The city commission will meet six days after Safe Harbor, a seasonal overnight homeless shelter on Wellington Street, closed its doors until fall.
+The city commission will meet after Safe Harbor, an overnight homeless shelter on Wellington Street, closed for the season April 30.
 Each of its guests had to find somewhere else to spend the night, and several went to a wooded area near Eleventh and Division streets called the Pines.

 "I just think that this is a moment in time to step up to the mark," Vogel said, "and Goodwill's come and made an ask that's going to help get 27 people who are chronically homeless, most of whom will be in the Pines — if they aren't there already — into housing.